 Gay Friendly Canada

-LGBT tourism continues to be recognized as a priority travel segment for a number of Canadian tourism organizations.
-Representatives can be met face-to-face at many domestic and international LGBT travel expos, travel conventions, Pride events and film festivals, year-round.
-International travel surveys also continue to highlight Canada as a preferred, year-round destination of choice by many LGBT travellers.
+organizations and LGBTQ sports are in the spotlight.
+Representatives can be met face-to-face at many domestic and international LGBTQ travel expos, travel conventions, Pride events and film festivals, as well as sporting events, year-round.
+International travel surveys also continue to highlight Canada as a preferred year-round destination of choice by many LGBTQ travellers.

 Joie de Vivre